 Disease of the mind

 In R v Hennessy (1989), the defendant was charged with taking a vehicle without consent.
-He was a diabetic who, despite needing to take insulin everyday, had not done so for two or three days before the incident.
+He was a diabetic who, despite needing to take insulin every day, had not done so for two or three days before the incident.
 He was also suffering from stress.
-He claimed that as a result of all this he did not know what he was doing, and so he did not have the requisite mens rea.
-The judge was of the opinion that this was a disease of the mind within the M’Naghten Rules and that the defendant was insane.
+He claimed that as a result of all this, he did not know what he was doing and so did not have the requisite mens rea.
+The judge was of the opinion that this was a disease of the mind within the M’Naghten rules and that the defendant was insane.
 The defendant then changed his plea to guilty and appealed against the trial judge’s ruling on insanity.
 The Court of Appeal upheld the trial judge’s ruling.
-Hyperglycaemia caused by the lack of insulin was a disease of the mind within the M’Naghten Rules.
+Hyperglycaemia caused by the lack of insulin was a disease of the mind within the M’Naghten rules.
 The defendant was, at the material time, insane.

-- Defect of reason
+Defect of reason

-- Knowledge that the act is wrong
+Knowledge that the act is wrong